dbuytaert/image-caption/README.md

 ./caption image.jpg --model git

 # Run multiple models
-./caption image.jpg --model blip2-flan llama32-vision-3b
+./caption image.jpg --model blip2-flan llama32-vision-11b-q4

+# Run all models on multiple files
+find . -name "*.jpg" -exec ./caption {} \;

-# Get the output as JSON
+# Run all models on multiple files and combine the output into a single JSON file:
-./caption image.jpg --json
+find . -name "*.jpg" -exec ./caption {} \; | jq -s '{"results": .}' > captions.json
 ```

 **Note:** The first time you run the script, it will download the model data from Hugging Face and additional models from Ollama.
-This initial download may take some time depending on your internet connection.
+This initial download is very large and may take some time depending on your internet connection.
 Subsequent runs will use the cached models and be much faster.

 Example output: